Love to start a business from home? Here are five ideas to inspire you

 The world of transcription is an interesting one.
 Many companies adore video and they produce a wealth of video marketing material.
 It is an effective way for them to engage with audiences, but it’s not the most accessible medium and it is difficult for search engines to identify what is happening in a video.

 This is why many companies need their videos to be transcribed.
 Those scripts can be linked with the video and used as subtitles, helping companies to get the most from their investment in video.

 There are lots of companies out there that need professional transcribing services, and it’s a fun career!
 You could learn a great deal and if you scale your business, even help others to find work.
-You can find out more about becoming a transcriptionist here.
+You can find out more about becoming a transcriptionist here and here.

 Read more ideas for starting a business from home

 We hope that these few ideas have helped you to look at potential business ideas in a new light.
 If you’d love more ideas and inspiration, we recommend reading these articles: